HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/mesh-and-discretization-strategies.rst

   discretizations,
 - to perform mesh QA before mixing numerical and physical interpretation.

-This is why the mesh workflow should not be described as mere preprocessing.
+This is why mesh generation should not be described as mere preprocessing.
+In the user guide, the recommended route is ``workflow = "testbed"`` with ``subject = "mesh"`` and ``runner.type = "mesh_catchment"`` so that mesh resolution, constraints, and conformity can be documented as variants with explicit evidence.
-It is where one of the most consequential modelling choices becomes explicit.

 What To Check Before Solving
 ----------------------------